 You also might want to invest in a Polar A370 watch with an H10 chest strap or something of that nature if you want to really measure your heart rate.

-And then, get ready to immerse yourself in this work-out revolution.
 Just don’t forget to take yours before and after photos.

 The premise of this type of workout is that you don’t need to go hard for a full thirty minutes to see results.

 In fact, you can alternate between short bursts of sprints and then other less intense workouts.

 The effectiveness of these workouts lies in the one-minute all-out mentality.

 Let’s dive a little deeper into High-Intensity Interval Training.

 The intense part of the workout is called anaerobic exercise.

 The point of this minute or so is to cause lactate to form.

 That’s why you have to be all in.

 You need to go hard enough for this substance to form, but the good news is that it’s not 20 minutes or so of this.
 It’s just a couple of seconds to two minutes.